telliott99/MyJava/part1/numbers.rst

 Numbers
 #######

+You can read elsewhere about all the different types of numbers and the operators that work on them.

-I don't have a lot to say about numbers.
-If you are looking for online resources on programming fundamentals I can recommend:
+If you are new to programming and looking for online resources on programming fundamentals I can recommend:

 http://www.greenteapress.com/thinkapjava/html/index.html

-and at a somewhat more advanced level this book by Sedgewick and Wayne is excellent.
+At a somewhat more advanced level this book by Sedgewick and Wayne is really excellent.

 http://introcs.cs.princeton.edu/java/home/

-There are several different types of integers, as well as several types of floating point numbers.
-These differ by how many bits are used to represent them.
+These different types of floating point number (think:  scientific notation) differ by how many bits are used to represent them.
 A ``double`` is a floating point number with twice the precision (twice the number of digits) as a ``float``.
 These are useful for approximately 15 and 7 places, respectively.
-Similarly ``long``, ``int``, ``short`` and ``byte`` are different forms of integer, which differ in their maximum values, again, because of the number of bits used to represent them inside the program.
+Similarly ``long`` (64), ``int`` (32), ``short`` (16) and ``byte`` (8) are different forms of integer, which differ in their maximum values, again, because of the number of bits used to represent them inside the program, as listed.

-One point worth mentioning is that changes from one type of a number to another may happen implicitly, if the change conserves information, but the other direction requires a cast.
+One point worth mentioning is that a change from one type of a number to another may happen implicitly, if the change conserves information, but the other direction requires a cast.
 Here is an example with floats (floating point numbers) and integers:

 .. sourcecode:: java